HOward's online school

 Howard has written a great book designed to help musicians develop a greater sensitivity to and understanding of the nature of scales and modes, and how to apply them creatively to improvisation and composition.
 These are combined with rhythmic exercises designed to develop a familiarity and comfort level playing in rhythms and time meters used in cultures around the world.

-The book is scheduled to come out early 2021.
+The book is scheduled to come out sometime 2022.
 Stay tuned!